Inside the New Science of Climbing

 Chris Case 1:05:59

 right.
 I think some of the other things we touched upon when we were talking about the Elmo data is a strong core is really critical for time for climbing.
 Well, if you don’t have that strong core, you turn into a sloppy mess like, like Trevor.
-And his Of course, was was built off of the fact that he had this back issue that led to a weaker core.
+And his Of course, was built off of the fact that he had this back issue that led to a weaker core.
 But the same applies if you’re perfectly fit, and no, no injuries, but your core is weak, you’ll break down, it will happen at some point in your climbing.
 Again, to go back to the way that CEP showed how he could attack over climbs and not necessarily on the steepest parts of climbs.
 I think that’s really valuable advice for people to up their game quite a bit when it comes to climbing in a more sophisticated way.
 It’s something that neither Trevor and I did very well at all, I’m looking forward to thinking about climbing more in that way, when the summer comes around, and I start doing more of it.
-It’s it’s a, it’ll be fascinating to see how it all plays out on the road.
+It’s a, it’ll be fascinating to see how it all plays out on the road.
 And without going into a ton of detail.
 Because this is a very, you know, in a way a controversial issue.
-It comes down to weight in a sense, and being lighter is is better.
+It comes down to weight in a sense, and being lighter is better.
 There are healthy ways to lose weight, if that’s what you’re looking to do.
 We’ve had podcasts essentially about that very topic.
 But you know, you want to target a percentage of body fat that’s not too low 9% roughly for men 11% for women, or there abouts.
 And do it in a healthy way and not drop weight in a particularly fast or unhealthy way.

 Trevor Connor 1:07:49